yzprofile/ngx_http_dyups_module/README.md

-# developing

-TODO:

-1. 完善输入指令合法性验证，现在只支持upstream的server配置ip，否则dns解析将会阻塞

-2. ip hash选择server算法支持 `done`

-3. 权重,重试失败次数等属性更新支持 `done`

-4. 健康检查模块支持
+## Description
+This module can be used to update your upstream-list without reload config files.

-## Config Example
+### Config Example

     daemon off;
     error_log logs/error.log debug;